vmware/ansible-collection-alb/docs/avi_pool.rst

                   - Monitor port needs to be specified for health monitors.
                 </div>
                                 <div style="font-size: small">
-                  - Allowed in enterprise with any value edition, essentials(allowed values- false) edition, basic edition, enterprise with cloud services edition.
+                  - Allowed in enterprise edition with any value, essentials edition(allowed values- false), basic, enterprise with cloud services edition.
                 </div>
                                 <div style="font-size: small">
                   - Default value when not specified in API or module is interpreted by Avi Controller as False.